MartinaDelViscovo/Project_bGPFA_2022/README.md

 The bGPFA algorithm is developed by Jensen et al, while it is tested on data from Glaser et al 2018.

+The codes for the LSTM and the multilayer perceptron are imported from Glaser et al's "Machine Learning for Neural Decoding" paper, 2020.
+These were available to the public on https://github.com/kordinglab/neural_decoding.